dafny-lang/dafny/docs/HowToFAQ/index.md

 - [TODO 11/5- FAQ or ERROR?]
 - ["Why does Dafny complain about `set i: int | Contains(i)`"] - TODO 1/13/2022
 - ["What's the syntax for paths in include directives?
 How do they get resolved?"](FAQIncludes)
-- ["Is there a way to deconstruct a set in a match expression?] - TODO (element and rest)
 - ["Are there any useful tricks (e.g. z3 switches) to get better automation for nonlinear arithmetic (perhaps trading off other performance aspects)?"](FAQNonlinearArith)
 - ["How do `{:split_here}` and `{:focus}` work to divide up a verification condition?"] - TODO - 1/7/2022
 - ["How does one declare a type to have a "default" initial value, say a type tagged with {:extern}?'] - TODO - 1/10/2022